Statement of Policy

-The Information Security Office (ISO) has provided security guidance to shared services to provide safe and secure computing to the community of educators, researchers, clinicians, etc. Given the multiple classifications of information within the community, how to handle it within the offered services, and safely make it available to those who need it resulted in a network restructuring known as “One Campus”.
+The OIS has provided security guidance to shared services to provide safe and secure computing to the community of educators, researchers, clinicians, etc. Given the multiple classifications of information within the community, how to handle it within the offered services, and safely make it available to those who need it resulted in a network restructuring known as “One Campus”.

-The ISO will classify departments and school personnel, groups and resources into the applicable zones based on information access and usage.
+- The OIS will classify departments and schools personnel, groups, and resources into the applicable zones based on information access and usage.

-WashU Information Technology EUS/School IT staff will implement the minimal controls on the endpoints.
+- WashU Information Technology and the school business unit’s IT staff will implement the minimal controls on the endpoints.

 All exceptions to this policy are to be escalated to the CIO and CISO for review and consideration of alternatives.